rs75/Titanic-Kaggle-Solution/README.md

 # Titanic-Kaggle-Solution

-This is my solution for the titanic competition on Kaggle that ranked 753th out of 10456 on the leaderboard.
+titanic.ipynb contains my solution for the titanic competition on Kaggle.
+It ranked 753th out of 10456 on the leaderboard.
-The solution is located in titanic.ipynb

 This notebook is structured as follows: